TUD-JB-OS/book/content/2_science/2b_github.md

 :::
 ::::

-To use one of the templates, use the following instructions to fork the projects:
+To use one of the templates, follow the steps below to create a repository from the template:

 1) Go to the repository of the template
 2) Click the green button `use this template` and click `create a new repository`